ibm-cloud-docs/containers/cluster-create.md

 If your account uses multiple resource groups, figure out your account's strategy for [managing resource groups](/docs/containers?topic=containers-iam-platform-access-roles).
 You might want one resource group and create all clusters within that one.
 You might want to set up different resource groups to group different environments or resource types.

-Keep in mind:
-    * To create a cluster in a different resource group than the default, you need at least the **Viewer** role for the resource group.
+Keep in mind, to create a cluster in a different resource group than the default, you need at least the **Viewer** role for the resource group.
 If you don't have any role for the resource group, your cluster is created in the default resource group.

 ## Cluster-specific account setup